panzerdp/dmitripavlutin.com/content/posts/047-render-props-cb-hell/index.md

 Let's say you need to detect and display the city of the website visitor.

 First, you'll need the component that determines the user's geographical coordinates.
-A component like `<AsyncCoords render={{lat, long} => ... } />` makes an async call, for example using [Geolocation API](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API), then calls `render` prop callback with the coordinates.
+A component like `<AsyncCoords render={coords => ... } />` makes an async operation, for example using [Geolocation API](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API), then calls `render` prop callback with the coordinates.

 Then these coordinates are used to determine approximately the user's city: `<AsyncCity lat={lat} long={long} render={city => ...} />`.
 This component also calls `render` prop as soon as the city is known.